SureshDevel/SignatureCanvas/README.md

 # SignatureCanvas
-Writing a signature using canvas with javascript
+Writing a signature pad using canvas with javascript